ankamahjohnson/user-login-form/README.md

 # user-login-form
-A modern login form built with HTML and CSS featuring the popular glassmorphism design trend.
-Set against a vibrant blurred background with a frosted glass card effect.
+A modern login form built with HTML and CSS featuring the popular glassmorphism design trend, set against a vibrant blurred background with a frosted glass card effect.

 ## Live Demo
 View Live 🌐